Types Of Depression: Its Symptoms, Causes And Characteristics

 The treatment is different from that of major depression, and requires mood stabilizers (such as lithium), as well as professional support through psychotherapy and attention to the patients’ family environment.
 However, during the depressive episode, the symptoms are usually very similar to those of major depression, although there are some differences to consider.

-You may be interested: The 20 Best Examples of Psychopaths in the World of Cinema
+You may be interested: The Role of Glia in Neurological Disease

 Symptoms of manic depression